El Rom: History

 The kibbutz was founded in 1971 by a core group of settlers from the Machanot HaOlim Zionist youth movement.
 Although they had intended to settle in Beit HaArava in the southern Jordan River Valley, they were eventually persuaded to move to the Golan Heights.
-The original settlement was shelled during the Yom Kippur war; most buildings were repaired, except for one or two prefabs.
+The original settlement was shelled during the Yom Kippur War, and most buildings were repaired except for one or two prefabs.

 Climate

-El Rom has Mediterranean-type climate, with warm and dry summer followed by cold and humid winter.
+El Rom has a Mediterranean-type climate, with warm and dry summer followed by cold and humid winter.
 Being at the northern part of the Golan Heights and at an altitude of over 1000 m above sea level gives it a unique year-round weather in comparison to most of Israel.
 Summer time, in between May and September, is dry with almost no precipitation at all and temperatures of 25–30 C during the day in the hot months of July and August.
 Nights are mostly cool due to the continental wind blowing from the vast desert to the east.
 Winter temperature averages 7 C in the cold months of January and February during the day and lows of 2-3 C, at times dropping down to -15 C. The rains start in September and go on until May, filling up the reservoirs and giving a lot of water to the Sea of Galilee.
 The annual precipitation averages 940 mm of rain and occasional snow, but the last few years show lesser precipitation and higher temperatures.
 Fog is very common throughout the year.